zann1x/hello-world/src/markdown-pages/projects.md

 <section>
     <p><a href="https://www.youtube.com/user/z4nNIx42" rel="noopener noreferrer" target="_blank"><strong>youtube videos</strong></a></p>
     <p>
-    during my time as a semi-professional battlefield 4 player and in-game leader for myKPV, EnRo Griffins and others i recorded some of our matches from my perspective and put the best clips in small movies together;
+    during my time as a <a href="https://play.eslgaming.com/player/8331376/" rel="noopener noreferrer" target="_blank">semi-professional battlefield 4 player</a> and in-game leader for myKPV, EnRo Griffins and others i recorded some of our matches from my perspective and put the best clips in small movies together;
     </p>
 </section>